oVirt/ovirt-site/source/uncategorized/better-vurti.html.md

                                                | VDSM::GetVMsList
                                                |
                                                | compare list of db vms and running vms
                                                                         | migration ended?
                                                                         | vm is up?
                                                                         | vm is down?
                                                                         | memory checks
                                                                         | watchdog events,network checks etc...

+                              | free exclusive lock

-### poll to push - event driven
+### poll to push - Reactive Programming

-while not ready 2 way communnication can lead us to get rif of polling. this would elimiate the need for a constant thread
+while not ready 2 way communication can lead us to get rid of polling. this would eliminate the need for a constant thread

 per abstract in this layer adopting to simulate the poll to push by programming event driven style, using CDI events.

-high level scketch of event driven flow:
+high level sketch of event driven flow: